MapNeRF: Incorporating Map Priors into Neural Radiance Fields for Driving View Simulation: Method

 \section{Method}

-In this section, we first introduce two supervision methods, \ie, ground density and multi-view consistency supervisions.
-Then, we elaborate how to incorporate map priors into them.
-After that, an uncertainty term with an uncertainty tempering strategy is explicitly modeled to weakly supervise the training, and avoid introducing errors from semantic-level map that might harm the neural radiance field.
+In this section, we first introduce two supervision methods, \ie, ground density and multi-view consistency supervision.
+Then, we elaborate on how to incorporate map priors into them.
+After that, an uncertainty term with an uncertainty tempering strategy is explicitly modeled to weakly supervise the training and avoid introducing errors from the semantic-level map that might harm the neural radiance field.